bcharron/ctf-writeups/defcon/2016-quals/step/README.md

             0x00400a21      c3             ret
 ```

+This function decodes the instruction that was about to be executed when TRAP
+was sent.

 The function should have the following prototype:

 ```c
              void    (*__sa_sigaction)(int, siginfo_t *, void *);
 ```

+where the last argument is a context.

 The debugger is making it hard to get to break at 0x00400936 since it
 interferes with the SIGTRAP.
 In r2, we just deliver the signal to the process